openvinotoolkit/nncf/nncf/experimental/tensor/README.md

 tensor_a + tenor_b  # Tensor(array([2, 4]))
 ```

-**NOTE** Division operations for the numpy backend are performed with warnings disabled for the same for all backends.

 ### Comparison operators

 All math operations are overrided to operated with wrapped object and return `Tensor`